 By Roy Burner - Minister of the Gospel

-A mighty revival spirit is urgently needed in America and other once godly nations.
-A fresh outpouring of God's Spirit is needed to stir up memories of previous commitments to God.
-There is a need for renewed attention, interest, and pursuit of such; to reawaken as well as bring others into the fold.
+A mighty revival spirit is urgently needed!
+A fresh outpouring of God's Spirit to stir up memories of previous commitments to God.
+There is a need for renewed attention, interest, and pursuit of such; to reawaken as well as bringing others into the fold.

-Jesus, in addressing the religious of His day said: Well did Isaiah prophesy of you, saying, this people draws near to me with their mouth, and honors me with their lips; but there heart is far from me.
+Jesus, in addressing the religious of His day said: Well did Isaiah prophesy of you, saying, this people draws near to me with their mouth, and honors me with their lips; but their heart is far from me.
 But in vain do worship me (Matthew 14:8-9).
 He recognized a mere show of religion rather than a deep-rooted and life-changing commitment.
+(Comment)

 In the Book of Revelation a lukewarm church was addressed; which was neither cold nor hot, that the Lord said He would spew out of His mouth (or reject), unless they repented (Revelation 3:15-19).
-A church in which said: I am rich, and increased with goods, and have need of nothing.
-Yet, it was likened to lukewarm water, as being virtually worthless.
+A church which said: I am rich, and increased with goods, and have need of nothing.
+Yet, it was likened to lukewarm water, being virtually worthless.

 It had allowed a state of contentment to settle in; seeing no need to further its spiritual growth.
 In our modern day setting we are seeing a similar path of contentment; with no desire to witness a fresh outpouring of God's Spirit.

-Scripture reveals that on the Day of Pentecost, where about 120 were gathered together, all were in one accord (or purpose of mind).
+Scripture reveals that on the Day of Pentecost, about 120 were gathered together, all were in one accord (or purpose of mind).
 And there came a sound from heaven, as a rushing mighty wind, and filled all the house where they were setting.
 And they were all filled with the Holy Ghost (or that of God's Spirit), and began to speak with other tongues, as the Spirit gave them utterance (Acts 2:1-4).